nadash04/my-simple-interest/README.md

-# my-simple-interest
+# my-simple-interes

 This project is a simple bash script to calculate Simple Interest.

-to run the script:
+To run the script:

 ```bash
 bash simple-interest.sh